 Ton vs tonne, tons vs tonnes

-When calculating weight, make sure you do not confuse the tonne (metric ton) with the ton (short ton).
+When calculating dirt weight, make sure you do not confuse the tonne (metric ton) with the ton (short ton).
 The first is used by all countries in the world, except the U.S. and is defined to be equal to 1000 kg by the international body of standardization.
 The ton is currently only used in the United States and is equal to 2000 pounds (2000 lbs).
 The difference between the two is not huge but can add up to a significant number as the amount of soil purchased increases.
+Our calculator supports both tons and tonnes.

 Cite this calculator & page